 The State of Hampton’s MarketThe State of Hampton’s Market

 In a typical year, the summer rental season in the Hamptons typically starts on Memorial Day and runs through Labor Day.
 However, this year things got off to a much earlier start.
 Almost as soon as Gov. Andrew Cuomo ordered a statewide lockdown on March 20th, real estate agents began receiving initial calls for vacation rentals in the Hamptons.

 Things picked up even further once schools ordered to close as a full-blown exodus of wealthy New Yorkers began.
 Two of the biggest online vacation rental companies, Airbnb and VRBO, reported a 98% increase in bookings over last year for March.
-Some renters even began asking for “right of first refusal,” meaning that if the owner received other offers for dates outside the original renter’s term, then they would have to alert the renter and give them time to match the offer.
+Some renters even began asking for the “right of first refusal,” meaning that if the owner received other offers for dates outside the original renter’s term, then they would have to alert the renter and give them time to match the offer.

 Summer Hampton RentalsSummer Hampton Rentals

 Another difference is that we’re now seeing a demand for full-time summer rentals—a stark contrast to how it’s been for more than a decade when short-time summer rentals were the norm.
 But perhaps the most shocking difference is in prices.
 In a typical year, June is the least costly month, with July seeing an increase and August being the most expensive.
 This year we saw June prices in April and May.
 Many people are even forgoing any negotiating and choosing to pay the full asking price.
 One broker has likened it to a combination of Lehman and 9/11.

 Yet, for all this madness, people still want to jump in.
 Brokers are still getting calls with blank checks attached, and owners who have never rented before are now looking to get in on the action.
 Prices might be steep, but then again, when have they ever not been in the Hamptons?

 Where to Look and How to Handle the HuntWhere to Look and How to Handle the Hunt